Ayuremi/md5/WORKLOG.md

 ### 5/30/24
 We finished function f by fixing the shift step and changing ABCD to an array so that the values could be changed outside of the function.

+### 5/31/24
+We finished the G function but not sure if it works because the website we were following doesn't have the results.
+We plan to complete all the steps for just one block and check it with an online md5er or terminal.

 ## Nathaniel Ciu

 ### 2024/05/22